aleph2c/learning_xslt_with_python/README.md

 supports XSLT 3.0, XPath 3.1, XQuery 3.1, XSD 1.1 and has a Schema Validator processor, based on SaxonC-HE 12.0.
 The SaxonC project is a port of the Saxon Java software to C, so it can be used with C/C++, PHP and Python.
-But, before you get excited, know you probably shouldn't use this library.
+But, before you get excited, know that you should avoid this library.

 The ``saxonche`` library's documentation is wrong.
 If you try to follow their instructions your program won't run.
-These docs were copies from the ``saxonpy`` library, written by non-saxonica people, which was build to support an earlier version of the saxon api.
+These docs were copied and pasted from the ``saxonpy`` library, written by non-saxonica people.
+The ``saxonpy`` library was build to support an earlier version of the saxon api.
+If you only need to run your python/XSLT programs in Linux use the ``saxonpy`` library.
+If you need to run your code on a mac, you are stuck with ``saxonche``.

 The ``saxonche`` library also causes StackOverFlow errors when you try and instantiate it within certain Python environments, like Flask or in a thread.